B-Dem/PPPwn-Luckfox/README.md

 # PPPwn-Luckfox

-An alternative low-cost Linux board for exploits PS4 on V11.00 or below.<br>
+### PPPwn-Luckfox is a program that run the PPPwn exploit on low-cost Linux board.<br>

-Original work by theflow <a href=https://github.com/TheOfficialFloW/PPPwn>PPPwn</a> and thanks to xfangfang <a href=https://github.com/xfangfang/PPPwn_cpp>PPPwn-CPP</a> for an executable re-write of PPPwn in C++ for Cortex-A7 which is compatible with RV1103/RV1106 rockchip on the luckfox pico series and SiSTRo for his <a href=https://github.com/GoldHEN/GoldHEN>GoldHen</a>, and lastly <a href=https://github.com/stooged/PI-Pwn>Stooged</a> for his inspiration. <br>
+- Original work by theflow <a href=https://github.com/TheOfficialFloW/PPPwn>PPPwn</a>.

+- Thanks to xfangfang for <a href=https://github.com/xfangfang/PPPwn_cpp>PPPwn-CPP</a> an executable re-write of PPPwn in C++ for Cortex-A7 compatible with Luckfox Pico Boards.

+- Thanks to SiSTRo for his <a href=https://github.com/GoldHEN/GoldHEN>GoldHen</a> releases.

+- Thanks to <a href=https://github.com/stooged/PI-Pwn>Stooged</a> for the inspiration.<br>

 ## Note :